offsoc/onionplan/docs/appendixes/acme.md

   * Retrieving this information would only need a library that can retrieve and decode Onion Service descriptors.

- that Certificate Authorities can programmatically
-    contact service operators to report issues.

 * What matters most during the initial implementation is whether ACME providers will be in practice required to do such checking.
 If they do, then implementation complexity might increase, as the ACME Server will need to use